MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/server/dotnet-core.md

     }
     ```

-With this configuration, browsing to the `/swagger` endpoint of the web service will allow you to browse the API.
+Browsing to the `/swagger` endpoint of the web service allows you to browse the API.
 The OpenAPI definition can then be imported into other services (such as Azure API Management).
 For more information on configuring NSwag, see [Get started with NSwag and ASP.NET Core](/aspnet/core/tutorials/getting-started-with-nswag).

 ### Swashbuckle